conp-pcno-training/SDC-LOSSLESS/_episodes/04-segmentation.md

 ![Warp Montage]({{ page.root }}/fig/warpmont_biosemi.png "Warp Montage from 128-channel Biosemi to 10/20")

 Once you click **Ok**, you should notice that the values of the transformation matrix have changed and both montages are now sitting more or less on the same surface.
-You can make slight adjustments to any of the nine transformation values if you still think the coregistration could have worked a little bit better, but the automatically calculated transformation matrix will be sufficient.
-Once you have these values, you may then change the **'transform'** values in the `warp_locs()` function to the new automatically calculated values, and switch **'manual'** back to **'off'** so that the popup window doesn't appear anymore:
+You can make slight adjustments to any of the nine transformation values if you still think the coregistration could have worked a little bit better, but the automatically calculated transformation matrix should be sufficient.
+Once you have these values, for all subsequent files with the same original montage you may change the **'transform'** values in the `warp_locs()` function to the new automatically calculated values, and switch **'manual'** back to **'off'** so that the popup window doesn't appear anymore:

 ```matlab
 EEG = warp_locs(EEG,'derivatives/lossless/code/misc/standard_1020_bucanl19.elc','transform',[-0.05686,-1.022,11.4,0.2837,0.1311,-1.295,0.9039,0.9884,0.8166],'manual','off');